DOCUMENT TSC-2026/B29 · BLOG POST 29, ENTERPRISE INNOVATION · REV. 01

 Full background →

 The build vs. buy vs. partner decision is the most consequential recurring decision in enterprise commerce strategy, and it is almost never made on first principles.
 It gets made on the basis of existing vendor relationships, internal politics, a technology team's preferences about what it wants to build, and a risk-aversion bias toward build that feels safe but is almost never justified by the actual economics.
 The result is a pattern I see repeat: enterprises spend 18–36 months and significant capital building something that an existing vendor already built better, lose the market timing window they were trying to capture, and end up with a maintenance obligation that consumes resources for years.
+It is the same dynamic that turns a legacy commerce platform into the bottleneck the organization can no longer ship around.

 The bias toward build is not irrational in isolation.
 Large organizations have technology teams, and technology teams have legitimate reasons to prefer building: control over the roadmap, no vendor dependency, customization flexibility, no ongoing licensing costs.
 The problem is that these factors get evaluated against an unrealistically optimistic view of the build timeline and cost, and against a systematic underestimation of the opportunity cost of the time spent building.
-When you account for time fully — including the time to build, the time to maintain, and the time that elapsed while a challenger captured the market you were trying to capture — the build decision is almost never right for anything that is not a genuine core differentiator.
+When you account for time fully (including the time to build, the time to maintain, and the time that elapsed while a challenger captured the market you were trying to capture) the build decision is almost never right for anything that is not a genuine core differentiator.

-I have advised enterprises on this decision across multiple categories — platform infrastructure, capability gaps, channel expansion, data and analytics — and the pattern is consistent.
+I have advised enterprises on this decision across multiple categories (platform infrastructure, capability gaps, channel expansion, data and analytics) and the pattern is consistent.
 The organizations that move fastest are clear-eyed about what is actually differentiating for their business and buy everything else.
 The organizations that move slowest are building commodity capabilities from scratch while their challengers are already deploying them.

 The build bias isn't irrational.